-In the Active Directory Migration Tool (ADMT), you can use an include file to rename source domain objects so that they get a new name after they are migrated to the target domain.
+In the Active Directory Migration Tool (ADMT), you can use an include file to rename user and group objects in the source domain so that they get a new name after they are migrated to the target domain.

 For more information about how to use an include file during a migration, see Use an Include File.

 Use the following format in an include file to rename computer, user, or group objects during migration.

 Use SourceName, TargetRDN, TargetSAM, and TargetUPN as column headings at the top of the include file.
 SourceName is the name of the source account, and it must be listed as the first column heading.

 Note If the target user principal name (UPN) for a user requires you to specify a domain name that is different from the target domain UPN, use this format to ensure that the user name is preserved and not altered by ADMT during migration.